sowcow/nanoc-oo/README.md

 also by default files extensions *are* used to apply filters to layouts and items

 TODO:

+ * Rules file is running twice?
+ * specs for UndefinedPage?
+ * get rid of trash in Rules
  * cucumber features
- * create items at preprocess
+ * delete items at preprocess?
  * items children, parent
  * check coverage
  * refactor: